 Alternatives to voluntary repossession include calling your lender first to see options such as refinancing your loan, selling the car, or transferring the car loan to another individual.
 However, if you have determined that voluntary repossession is the only sensible option left, it does appear better than having your vehicle involuntarily repossessed.

-Getting control of your finances requires tough decisions – do your research and talk with your lenders to make the best choices.
+Credit fixing requires tough decisions – do your research and talk with your lenders to make the best choices.
+Trust Kaydem Credit for expert guidance & consultations.